risk-of-thunder/R2API/R2API.Elites/README.md

     EliteRamp: A Texture2D that's going to be the Elite's Ramp, this is what makes elites such as blazing elites have a different color palette
     EliteTierDefs: The Elite being added will be added to the specified EliteTierDefs.

-The EliteRamp implementation is handled inside the EliteRamp class, you can use the method ``AddRamp`` for tying a Ramp to an eliteDef, this can be useful in scenarios where you dont want to add Elites via the main EliteAPI
+The EliteRamp implementation is handled inside the EliteRamp class, you can use the method ``AddRamp`` for tying a Ramp to an eliteDef, this can be useful in scenarios where you dont want to add Elites via the main EliteAPI.
+It also contains ``TryGetRamp`` method so you can get elite ramp texture for custom elites added via ``AddRamp`` method.

 ## Related Pages

 ## Changelog

+### '1.0.6'
+* Add EliteRamp.TryGetRamp method.

 ### '1.0.5'
 * Fixes for 1.3.5 Game Update.